aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/tab-stop/_index.md

 ﻿---
-title: "Working With Paragraph Tab Stop"
-second_title: "Aspose Words Cloud Docs"
+title: "Work with paragraph tab stops in a Word document"
 type: docs
 url: /paragraphs/tab-stop/
-aliases: [/working-with-paragraph-tab-stop/]
-description: "Work with a paragraph tab stop in a Word document"
+description: "Work with paragraph tab stops in a Word document"
 weight: 160
 ---